-It’s not a tragedy Mr Peterson lived so
+It’s not a tragedy per se Mr Peterson lived

-lonely, that was what he wanted and what
+so lonely, it was what he wanted and what

-he was able to.
-But he – like most all –
+he was able to do.
+But he – like most all of

-denied to himself that his life had an end:
+us – denied to himself that his life had an

-but the body would remain – and must
+end: but the body would remain – and